Subspace-Guided Feature Reconstruction for Unsupervised Anomaly Localization: Introduction

-Modern OCC anomaly localization methods~\cite{WU2024107369, deng2022anomaly,liu2023simplenet} leverage the knowledge of pre-trained deep neural networks for ImageNet~\cite{deng2009imagenet} classification.
+Modern OCC anomaly localization methods~\cite{deng2022anomaly,liu2023simplenet} leverage the knowledge of pre-trained deep neural networks for ImageNet~\cite{deng2009imagenet} classification.
 In a pioneering study, \cite{cohen2020sub} attempt to extract features exclusively from normal data (i.e., nominal data) by utilizing a pre-trained neural network and subsequently keep these features in a memory bank.
 Identifying abnormal regions that deviate from the nominal patterns stored in the memory bank is facilitated through feature matching techniques.
 This concept of using feature matching lays the groundwork for state-of-the-art methods~\cite{roth2022towards, sun2023mbmf} to achieve strong spatial localization of anomalies despite the lack of adaptation to specific feature distributions.
 However, as pointed out in \cite{roth2022towards, lee2022cfa}, feature matching using deep feature embeddings is a non-adaptive approach.
 Non-adaptive approaches have limited confidence in matching unseen features because they rely heavily on the finite resources stored in a memory bank.
 Although this limitation can be alleviated by preparing a vast number of feature patterns, as memory bank resources increase, the anomaly localization process becomes computationally expensive, and latency increases.
 One straightforward strategy to address this challenge is to screen the data before storing them in a memory bank.
 Given the constraints imposed by computational and memory limitations, \cite{cohen2020sub} and \cite{roth2022towards} employ pre-selections based on kNN~\cite{eskin2002geometric} and coreset subsampling~\cite{agarwal2005geometric}, respectively.
+In contrast, \cite{liu2023simplenet} attempts to generate synthetic anomalies in a pre-trained feature space to improve the discriminative performance for localizing anomalous features.
 While these approaches enhance the feature information extracted from nominal data during inference, they do not inherently tackle adapting to the feature distribution of specific data.
 Thus, approaches that represent specific feature distributions have shifted to a policy of reconstructing target features.
 Although conventional methods~\cite{bergmann2018improving,bergmann2019mvtec, yang2020dfr} can represent a wider range of normal appearances, they suffer from a shortcut learning problem in which even abnormal regions are reconstructed accurately due to their high generalization ability.